Looking for a Used 9-7X in your area?

-Saab stiffened the front frame and the springs and cut them by an inch.
+Saab stiffened the front frame and the springs and cut them by 1 inch.
 This improved steering response and handling.
 Reworking the Bilstein shocks for more rebound control and increased compression, Saab also added a larger anti-roll bar.
-For the electronically controlled rear air suspension, they changed the body-to-frame bushings and used stiffer upper and lower control-arm bushings improving handling and ride quality.
-A quicker steering ratio, larger brakes and an electronically controlled limited-slip rearend went into the mix.
+For the electronically controlled rear air suspension, they changed the body-to-frame bushings and used stiffer upper and lower control-arm bushings, improving handling and ride quality.
+A quicker steering ratio, larger brakes and an electronically controlled limited-slip rear end went into the mix.

-One reviewer remarked that in two years Saab engineers turned the GM platform into a sports car, something that had eluded GM designers for ten years.
-The 9-7X handles like a Saab - smooth and fluent - over all types of terrain and corners.
+One reviewer remarked that in 2 years Saab engineers turned the GM platform into a sports car, something that had eluded GM designers for 10 years.
+The 9-7X handles like a Saab—smooth and fluent—over all types of terrain and corners.

 The interior features rich, stitched-leather, dark burled wood trim with chrome, stain-nickel touches, and the center console ignition key switch.
 The ample application of sound deadening materials completes the Saab cabin.
 The rear seats fold and self-store to extend the rear cargo area.
 A hidden cargo area under the rear floor provides storage for valuables.

 Pure GM muscle, however, powers this Saab.
-The base model features the Vortec 4200 I-6, which produces 290 hp and delivers 21 mpg highway.
-A $2000 upgrade gets you the 5.3 liter V-8 at 300 hp with 19 mpg highway and mid-teens in the city.
-The V-8 produces nearly 60 pound-feet of additional torque for a 6500-pound tow limit.
-Both engines transmit their power through a standard four-speed automatic transmission and all-wheel drive system.
+The base model features the Vortec 4200 inline 6-cylinder, which produces 290 hp and delivers 21 mpg highway.
+A $2,000 upgrade gets you the 5.3-liter V8 with 300 hp at 19 mpg highway and mid-teens in the city.
+The V8 produces nearly 60 pound-feet of additional torque for a 6,500-pound tow limit.
+Both engines transmit their power through a standard 4-speed automatic transmission and all-wheel drive system.

 In addition to dual-stage front airbags and ABS, safety features include a rollover sensing system and head curtain side airbags.

-The 9-7X carries unique Saab styling with its traditional front fascia three-port grill.
-The overall sleek, aerodynamic appearance is pure Saab underscoring the "sport" aspect of the SUV.
+The 9-7X carries unique Saab styling with its traditional front fascia 3-port grill.
+The overall sleek, aerodynamic appearance is pure Saab, underscoring the "sport" aspect of the SUV.